 '''

+public

 T joinAndEnter(java.util.function.Supplier<T> logic)

+Parameters

+logic the object who's get method will be executed.

+Returns

+a result from the computation.

 '''

 joinAndEnter(BooleanSupplier)

 Same as joinAndEnter(Runnable)82 except that the executed method is called get and a boolean is returned.